-It’s a simple enough question, but one we’re asked quite often, being a part of the cannabidiol world.
+It’s a simple enough question, and one we’re asked quite often, being a part of the CBD world.

-CBD has made waves across a plethora of industries in recent years, skyrocketing in popularity with its versatility and the sheer variety of products available.
+CBD made waves across a wide range of industries throughout recent years.
+It continues to grow in popularity with its versatility and the sheer variety of products available.

 From skincare to a daily gummy, CBD products can come in just about any form a person needs nowadays.
 We’ve learned a lot about cannabidiol both before and after the 2018 Farm Bill that legalized its national commercial use.

 But some questions remain for many.
 In fact, you may not know yet how CBD could make you feel.
-There are an array of misconceptions and misinformation on the subject, which is why it’s our goal in this guide to show you exactly what the science says.
+There are an array of misconceptions and misinformation on the subject.
+It’s our goal in this guide to show you exactly what science says.